 We also order some Charles Heidsieck champagne.
 Not because we know our champagnes but because that’s what The Shutterwhale likes so it must be good.

 The food arrives.
 I have a tomato soup, satay, lobster wanton mee, and chocolate ice cream, all of which are amazing.
-I keep making little moaning sounds while eating it.
-My wife gets really excited by the somen, because she loves carbs.
+I kept making little moaning sounds while eating it.
+My wife got really excited by the somen, because she loves carbs.